ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-hcx-xconnectivity.md

 ## Connectivity over the internet
 {: #arch-pattern-vcf-hcx-xconnectivity-public-internet}

-{{site.data.keyword.cloud_notm}} for VMware Cloud Foundation currently supports to be a source *only* when creating site peering and service mesh over a public network.
+{{site.data.keyword.vcf-vpc}} currently supports to be a source *only* when creating site peering and service mesh over a public network.
 Though HCX is used as a source, migration is possible both ways.
 In this model, HCX appliances use {{site.data.keyword.vpc_short}} public gateway for the egress traffic.

 The following diagram introduces the high-level steps to configure and deploy this connectivity type.